Current

 Temporary tent sauna, 2011

-Photo: Alex Lembke
+Photo: Alexander Lembke

 Alvar Aalto coming out of the sauna in the Muuratsalo Experimental house.
 1960´s

-Photo: Heikki Havas,
+Photo: Heikki Havas

 Information